FAQs (MD Program)

 Do you accept AP credits toward the science requirements?

-Advanced Placement credits documented on a college official transcript and verified on the AMCAS application may satisfy a science prerequisite.
+Advanced Placement or International Baccalaureate (IB) credits documented on a college official transcript and verified on the AMCAS application may satisfy a science prerequisite.

 What is the average GPA or MCAT scores?

 The median GPA and MCAT scores of the latest entering class are posted here on the JABSOM website.

 What are the oldest and latest MCAT test scores considered for application?

 The MCAT must be taken within three years of your expected date of entry to JABSOM.
 The latest MCAT scores screened in the application process are September of the year of application (May for Early Decision).

 Do you have an age limit for admission?

 No. All applicants are considered without discrimination on the basis of race, sex, age, religion, color, national origin, ancestry, disability, marital status, sexual orientation, or status as a disabled veteran.

 JABSOM does accept nonresident (which may include international students).
 Out of an entering class of 70, approximately 14% (10) may be nonresidents.
 International students are recommended to have completed their science prerequisites in the United States or Canada.

 Does everyone receive a secondary application or supplemental materials?